 Where to stay near Emerald Lake

-The tiny town of Field is 15 minutes drive from Emerald Lake and has a number of small, independently run B&Bs.
+The tiny town of Field is 15 minutes drive from Emerald Lake and has several small, independently run B&Bs.
 Canadian Rockies Inn is an adults-only option with highly rated, comfortable rooms.

 The best lake to canoe – Lake Louise, Moraine Lake or Emerald Lake?